 Catch Up Contribution

 Individuals age 50 and older may make an additional contribution over the maximum annual limit to Traditional IRAs and Roth IRAs.
-The maximum catch up contribution limit is $1,000 for tax year 2017.
+The maximum catch up contribution limit is $1,000 for tax year 2020 and 2021.
 Income limits apply.

 There are two definitions of commingling for IRA purposes.
 The first definition involves IRA assets being combined with assets from a different type of savings plan.
 Commingling of IRA assets with non-IRA assets is prohibited.
 The second definition involves IRA assets being combined with assets from another type of plan that is eligible to be rolled over to an IRA.
 This type of commingling is not prohibited; however, it may affect the tax options available for the qualified retirement plan assets that were commingled with the IRA assets.